Big-Life-Lab/PHES-ODM/metadata.md

 -   **collectionTriggerTime** Time between sub-samples for `discTimeProp` numeric value given in minutes.

 -   **preTreatment**: Was the sample chemically treated in anyway with the addition of stabilizers or other?
-(Boolean)

 -   **preTreatmentDescription**: If `preTreatment` then describe the treatment that was performed.